dhis2/training-docs/content/tracker_use/tg_tracker_capture_android.md

 ![image-20211001131642236](resources/images/tracker_capture_android/cbs_brianna_record.png)

-These tabs from left to right represent:
+These tabs at the bottom screen from left to right represent:

 1. Details : it is the page you are on by default when opening the record and shows the TEI info as well as the details of the stages and events
 2. The indicators widget